 Premises liability covers many scenarios where a property owner’s negligence leads to preventable injuries.
 Here are some of the most common types of premises liability cases:

-One of the most frequent premises liability incidents is slip-and-fall accidents.
+One of the most frequent premises liability incidents is slip-and-fall accidents, and the scale of harm caused by falls is well documented.
+According to the National Safety Council, falls account for 21% of all preventable injury-related deaths.
+In 2023 alone, 47,026 people died as a result of fall-related injuries.
 These can happen due to poorly maintained floors, obstacles left in walkways, a lack of warning signs for slippery surfaces, and more.
 What may seem minor can lead to severe injuries like broken bones or traumatic brain injuries when property owners are negligent.

 We rely on elevators and escalators to safely transport us, but mechanical failures, poor maintenance, or hazardous conditions can turn these conveniences into serious dangers.
 Suddenly getting trapped, falling, or having equipment malfunctioning can result in devastating injuries.